Direct Costs, F&A Costs, and Cost Sharing

-- UVM does recognize some sponsors and programs (normally non-profits) have F&A recovery limitations that are less than UVM’s federally approved rates, including prohibiting indirect costs.
-These lower rates will be accepted as long as the sponsor has a published rate limitation in their proposal guidelines (request for proposal, request for application, funding opportunity announcement) or is published on the sponsor’s website, or be confirmed in writing by the sponsor’s grants office and such limitations are equitably applied by that sponsor to all applicants.
+- UVM recognizes some sponsors and programs (normally non-profits) will have F&A recovery limitations that are less than UVM’s federally approved rates, including prohibiting indirect costs.
+These lower rates will be accepted as long as the sponsor has a published rate limitation in their proposal guidelines (request for proposal, request for application, funding opportunity announcement) or is published on the sponsor’s website, or is confirmed in writing by the sponsor's grants office and such limitations are equitably applied to all applicants.

 - The type of the F&A rate is determined by the location of project activities (i.e., on-campus, off-campus) and the purpose of the project (i.e., Research, Public Service, Instruction, V-CHIP, Extension, Experiment Station).

-- In situations where a project has a mix of activities and/or the work is performed both on campus and off campus, ONE rate may be applied to each proposal.
-It will be determined by where the majority of activity is performed and consideration of the purpose of the overall project.
-The rate will be used for the entire duration of an award’s competing segment.
+- In situations where a project has a mix of activities and/or the work is performed both on campus and off campus, only ONE rate may be used in the proposal.
+It will be determined by where the majority of activity is being performed and consideration of the purpose of the overall project.

 Requesting a Reduction of F&A Costs

-- F&A waivers or reductions is lost revenue to the college, therefore, all F&A reductions greater than allowed by the guidance above, must be submitted thru the College Dean or designee and if approved will forward their recommendation to the Executive Director of Research Administration (email: Brian.Prindle@uvm.edu) or to the Director of SPA (email: Sonya.Stern@uvm.edu) for final determination.
+- F&A waivers or reductions is lost revenue to the college, therefore, all F&A reductions greater than allowed by the guidance above, must be submitted thru the College Dean or designee and if approved will forward their recommendation to Brian Prindle, Executive Director, Research Administration or to Lana Metayer, Director of SPA for final determination.